SwathiKuntimalla/WebScraping-Python/readme.md

 Please follow the instructions to setup:
 1.Please install python3.9
-2.Open terminal(run as administrator) in the same folder and execute the below commands 3.python3.9 -m venv venv
+2.Open terminal(Run as Administrator) in the same folder and execute the below commands 3.python3.9 -m venv venv
 4.cd venv/Scripts
 5.activate